sudhamshapp/Jenkins-Zero-To-Hero/README.md

 Differences
-mvn clean install - if we wanna push enterprise archive, jar/war archive to the artifactory like nexus/jfrog. mvn clean package - if we don't have a plan to push on to the artifactory, in my I don't wanna push the the artifact anywhere, I just wanna use in the docker image and publish onto the image repository like dockerhub/ecr mvn clean install or mvn clean package look for the pom.xml file pom.xml in a nutshell - is responsible for getting the dependencies runtime and building the application inside the target folder the artifact is stored
+mvn clean install - if we wanna push enterprise archive, jar/war archive to the artifactory like nexus/jfrog. mvn clean package - if we don't have a plan to push on to the artifactory, in my case I don't wanna  the the artifact anywhere, I just wanna use in the docker image and publish onto the image repository like dockerhub/ecr mvn clean install or mvn clean package look for the pom.xml filepush pom.xml in a nutshell - is responsible for getting the dependencies runtime and building the application inside the target folder the artifact is stored

+only use the jenkins-master for scheduling purpose and run actual worloads on jenkins-slaves(it's a traditional approach)

+use jenkins-master with docker as agents, will try to run the jenkins pipeline(different stages in a pipline) on docker conatiners, docker containers are ease to use, we can modify the dockerfile anytime we want with a desired configuration and can spin up the instance, at some cases we no need of create dockerfile, just we can pull the desired image from dockerhub, we can easily spin-up and tear down the docker conatiners, only if there is request a container is created

+docker typically run on a docker daemon process i.e., single-source-of-truth, and by default this daemon process isn't accessible by other users, so we need grant the access to docker daemon